 Albert Humphrey of the Stanford Research Institute determined in the 1960s to identify why corporate planning consistently failed.
 Thus the origination of the SWOT analysis.
 Today, the SWOT analysis is one of the most important concepts in the business world and is widely used by all types of organizations to help build a strategic plan.

-So, what is a SWOT analysis, and what do you do with it?
+So, what is a SWOT analysis, how do you create one, and what do you do with it?
 In this article, we’ll explain it all (and share some SWOT analysis examples to boot) from start to finish.

 A SWOT analysis is a high-level strategic planning model that helps organizations identify where they’re doing well and where they can improve, both from an internal and an external perspective.
 SWOT is an acronym for “Strengths, Weaknesses, Opportunities, and Threats.”

 SWOT works because it helps you evaluate your business by considering multiple factors:

 Organizations use SWOT to plot out a future course that plays on their strengths and minimizes risks.
 Taking the time to look at your organization from different perspectives and honestly assess your future prospects is a worthwhile activity; the insights you glean as a result you should then use constructively as part of the strategic planning process.